nexus-contrib/nexus-hbm-perception-pnrf-container/README.md

   </ItemGroup>
 </Project>

-3. Copy Interop.RecordingInterface.dll and Interop.RecordingLoaders.dll from the resulting obj/ directory into a new lib/ directory
+3. Copy `Interop.RecordingInterface.dll` and `Interop.RecordingLoaders.dll` from the resulting `obj/` directory into the `src/lib/` directory

-4. Run and code pnrf.csproj from this folder
+4. Compile `HbmPnrf.csproj`